 Preparing for College: Guiding Your Students Through Financial Aid Options & FAFSA

 “Where do you want to go to college?”
 This may be the most dreaded topic of conversation for juniors and seniors in high school.
-As a society, we put so much pressure on the college decision.
-We act as if kids must find the perfect fit to ensure all of their academic needs, social opportunities, and extracurricular interests are met.
+As a society, we put so much pressure on the college decision (and sometimes forget that there are other pathways besides a four-year degree).
+We act as if kids must find the perfect fit to ensure all of their academic needs and extracurricular interests are met.

 This all-or-nothing mindset, paired with the application process itself, makes the whole “growing up thing” quite daunting for a seventeen year old.
-Families and educators try to help: check-list tasks such as completing the Common App, requesting recommendation letters, and writing essays are emphasized in assemblies and communications.
+Families and educators try to help by prompting students to complete their Common App, request recommendation letters, apply for local internships, and write application essays.
 These reminders, of course, are important; we want students to meet deadlines and choose majors specific to their passions.

 However, if we really want future generations to be successful, we should instead ask about where they see themselves after those college years.

-Whenever I ask my own students how they picture their life in ten years, none of their answers involve crippling debt.
-Yet, if schools don’t talk about paying for college and guide these kids through making smart financial decisions, that’s exactly where they’ll be, right alongside our current millennials
+Whenever I asked my own students how they pictured their life in ten years, none of their answers involve crippling debt.
+Yet, if schools don’t talk about paying for college and guide these kids through making smart financial decisions, that’s exactly where they’ll be, right alongside our current millennials.

-Below are some suggestions for counselors to help ease the financial burden of college for students, as well as additional recommendations to pass along to families navigating the college application process for the first time.
-You can also watch our October 2021 Remote Roundtable, featuring two Xello clients who are helping their students navigate their options to pay for college.
+Below are four suggestions for counselors to help ease the financial burden of college for students, as well as additional recommendations to pass along to families navigating the college application process for the first time.

 Applying for college, and then deciding on which to attend, can be incredibly stressful for students and families alike.
 There are two ways counselors can proactively help minimize these feelings: by providing college guidance and offering coping strategies for big emotions.